 Thyroglobulin, which is used to make and store thyroid hormones

 TSH receptor-stimulator antibodies, which are used to diagnose Graves disease

-Thyroid antiperoxidase antibodies and thyroglobulin antibodies, which are used to
+Thyroid peroxidase antibodies and thyroglobulin antibodies, which are used to diagnose

 What do my test results mean?